gardener/gardener/docs/development/new-kubernetes-version.md

   - To maintain this list for new Kubernetes versions, run `hack/compare-kcm-controllers.sh <old-version> <new-version>` (e.g. `hack/compare-kcm-controllers.sh 1.22 1.23`).
   - It will present 2 lists of controllers: those added and those removed in `<new-version>` compared to `<old-version>`.
   - Double check whether such `ServiceAccount` indeed appears in the `kube-system` namespace when creating a cluster with `<new-version>`.
 Note that it sometimes might be hidden behind a default-off feature gate.
 You can create a local cluster with the new version using the [local provider](https://github.com/gardener/gardener/blob/master/docs/development/getting_started_locally.md).
-  - If it appears, add all added controllers to the list if the Kubernetes version is high enough.
+  - If it appears, add all added controllers to the list based on the Kubernetes version ([example](https://github.com/gardener/gardener/blob/5f87b18b951e104c2c25a7145548c8a2d08adefc/pkg/operation/botanist/component/shootsystem/shootsystem.go#L170-L174)).
   - For any removed controllers, add them only to the Kubernetes version if it is low enough.
 - Bump the used Kubernetes version for local `Shoot` and local e2e test.
   - See [this](https://github.com/gardener/gardener/pull/5255/commits/5707c4c7a4fd265b176387178b755cabeea89ffe) example commit.